 Lumbar sympathetic injections can relieve the affected extremity minutes after the procedure.
 In most cases, you need more injections to get long-lasting relief.
 It's not a good idea to drive for several hours after the procedure because you might feel numb or weak in the lower extremity.
 If you're going to have the procedure, you should take it easy the day before, but you can resume normal activities the next day.
 The benefits of these injections usually happen a few days after the procedure, even though you might be sore for a few days.
 At Pain Management Richardson, our team of experienced physicians understands how joint pain can adversely affect quality of life.

 As a complementary treatment to lumbar sympathetic injections, radiofrequency procedures may be recommended to provide you with prolonged relief that otherwise cannot be achieved.
 The use of radiofrequency energy creates heat that impairs the transmission of pain signals by desensitizing specific nerves.
 Typically, radiofrequency treatments provide relief for approximately six to twelve months and for as long as two years.
 There is also spinal cord stimulation, which involves implanting a small electrical device to interrupt the transmission of pain signals to the brain.
 Most devices are permanent, though they can be removed at any time.
-The comprehensive treatment and diagnosis guidelines provided by Premier Pain Management enable individuals to regain health through consultations with the practice.
+The comprehensive treatment and diagnosis guidelines provided by Pain Management in Dallas enable individuals to regain health through consultations with the practice.

 Give us a call at 469-562-4188 or contact us online today to schedule an appointment for lumbar sympathetic blocks treatment in lancaster, TX and the surrounding areas.